Impossible Science Festival

 - Explore levitation.

-- All of the festival fun and multiple make it, take it activities are included in Fleet admission (along with CIRCUS: Science Under the Big Top and all of the Fleet's exhibits, plus the IMAX film of your choice)!
+- All of the festival fun is included in Fleet admission (along with Science Fiction, Science Future; Taping Shape; and all of the Fleet's exhibits, plus the IMAX film of your choice)!

 The Impossible Science Festival is a unique, hands-on, interactive event that explores the science behind the seemingly impossible.
 Visitors will have the opportunity to learn how to turn objects invisible, explore levitation, play with the science of mind control, discover impossible figures and even learn how to walk on water.
 This event will examine the question "what is possible?" and use visual and interactive experiences to show how the seemingly impossible can become possible through curiosity and knowledge.